lmy375/peth/README.md

 # Peth

-A python Ethereum utilities command-line tool.
+An all-in-one Ethereum SDK and command-line tool written in python.

 `Peth`, pronounced like `Peace`, wishes to become the *Swiss Army Knife* guarding the Ethereum space.